 Career Opportunities in Fire and Emergency Services

 When you receive a BAAS degree with a emergency management concentration, you can look forward to an enhanced career in your field.
 This might include new opportunities in management or a new career in a related field.
 Additionally, ENMU's Counseling and Career Services offers free job placement assistance to all ENMU students, so if you are looking for another position, we can help you find it.

 BAAS Concentration: Fire and Emergency Services

 The BAAS program requires you to complete 120 hours to earn your bachelor's degree.
 Within those 120 hours, you must complete General Education Requirements, a primary concentration and a secondary concentration.

-As a secondary concentration, Fire and Emergency Services requires 30 hours of coursework and includes the following courses:
+As a secondary concentration, Fire and Emergency Services includes courses like:

 - Introduction to Emergency Management